valdisiljuconoks/localization-provider-core/README.md

 }
 ```

-And following setup of the application is required as minimum (also usually located in `Startup.cs`):
+And following setup of the application is required as a minimum (also usually located in `Startup.cs`):

 ```csharp
 public class Startup